-Mobas’s PR and Social Media Account Executive, Harriet Hunt, takes a look at how businesses can use email marketing to provide value to their customers and increase sales.
+Mobas’s Digital Marketing Account Manager, Harriet Hunt, takes a look at how businesses can use email marketing to provide value to their customers and increase sales.

 We know many of you reading this will be questioning whether email marketing can be called under-used.
 The majority of you either have an inbox full of marketing emails or spend a lot of time deleting and unsubscribing to them.
 Perhaps you’re not interested in what that business is trying to sell you any more, or you just never read them.
 But what if they provided you with value every time you opened one?

 In social media, we often talk to clients about the importance of providing value to your audience.
 Although selling the product is the primary focus, it won’t be the reason your target customer follows you – or stays signed up to your email list.
 They’ll follow you because you provide value with every single one of your posts, whether that be industry insight or tips they wouldn’t find elsewhere.
 The same goes for email marketing.

 The two major types of value are ‘learning’ and ‘feeling’, and the easiest way to provide these is by telling a story.
 Starting with a story draws the audience in and brings the emotion and reality to the email – this is your ‘feeling’.
 Stories are also an easy way to show personality and build trust between you and your customer.
 The story could be as simple as something funny that happened on the ride to work, or the cooking disaster from last night’s dinner – just make it real.
 From this, you can lead into a lesson.
 What ‘lesson’ from your business’s offering can you apply to the story?
 This could be that the power of building networks on social media helped turn the cooking disaster into a brilliant meal.
 Finally, segue into an offer, e.g. ‘Speak to Mobas for help with building a network on social media’.